 My guess is that his work is original.
 It has personality.
 It's art.

 It's so good he's managed to give the snapshot a personality.
-Even hot spots from an on-camera flash (http://www.terryrichardson.com/IMAGES/images/NaturalHistory_jpg.jpg
+Even hot spots from an on-camera flash (http://www.terryrichardson.com/IMAGES/images/NaturalHistory_jpg.jpg) raise a smile.

 And those he does like.http://www.terryrichardson.com/IMAGES/pages/TR_Obama_jpg.htm